How Insurance AI Chatbots Are Improving Customer Experience

 80% of inbound customer queries are routine and insurance chatbots can easily resolve these queries while redirecting the remaining 20% to human agents.
 It is not just customers, the diversity and complexity of insurance products can make it difficult to understand even for stakeholders who might need clarifications.

 Chatbots are definitely more advanced than 10 years back and their ability to understand customer needs will keep getting more advanced.
 There is a caveat here, however human-like their responses may be, the customer must always be informed that they are conversing with a bot and not a human agent.
-AI chatbots are not sentient and cannot be expected to empathize like a human agent probably could.

 Conversational AI as a partner to insurance agents